Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 How do I keep my baby warm without a blanket?

-To keep your baby warm without a blanket, we recommend layering the baby’s clothes or using a swaddle or sleep sack.
-Swaddles are a good choice for newborns, and as your baby grows and learns to roll over, you can switch to using a sleep sack where their arms are free.
+We recommend layering the baby’s clothes or using a swaddle or sleep sack to keep your baby warm without a blanket.
+Swaddles are an excellent choice for newborns, and as your baby grows and learns to roll over, you can switch to using a sleep sack where their arms are free.

 When can a baby sleep with a stuffed animal?

-Your baby should not sleep with stuffed animals until they are at least one year old2.
-However, if you prefer to be even more cautious, wait to introduce stuffed animals at night until your child moves from a crib to a traditional bed.
+Your baby should only sleep with stuffed animals once they are at least one year old.2 However, if you prefer to be even more cautious, wait to introduce stuffed animals at night until your child moves from a crib to a traditional bed.

 When can babies sleep with a pillow?

-Like stuffed animals, your child shouldn’t use a pillow until they are at least one year old2.
-Again, to err on the side of caution, we suggest that your child doesn’t use a pillow until they’ve moved into a bed.
+Like stuffed animals, your child shouldn’t use a pillow until they are at least one year old.2 Again, to err on the side of caution, we suggest your child not use a pillow until they’ve moved into a bed.

 Final Words of Advice